ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 in ABNF as `%x2318`.

-The terminology of {{-json}} applies, including definitions for "value", "object", "array", "number", and "string".
+The terminology of {{-json}} applies, including definitions for "Value", "Object", "Array", "Number", and "String".
 Additional terms used in this specification are defined below.
+Importantly "object" and "array" in particular do not take on a generic meaning, such as they would in a general programming context.

-For the purposes of this specification, a JSON value as defined by
+For the purposes of this specification, a Value as defined by
 {{-json}} is also viewed as a tree of nodes.
-Each node holds a JSON value of one of the types defined in {{-json}};
+Each node, in turn, holds a Value.
-further nodes within the JSON value are the elements of arrays and the member values of JSON objects contained in the JSON value and are themselves JSON values of one of the types defined in {{-json}}.
+Further nodes within the Value are the elements of arrays and the member values of JSON objects contained in the Value and are themselves Values.
-(The type of the JSON value held by a node is sometimes referred to as the type of the node.)
+(The type of the Value held by a node is may also be referred to as the type of the node.)

-A JSONPath query is applied to a JSON value that is supplied to it as its Argument.
+A JSONPath query is applied to a Value that is supplied to it as its Argument.
-The node referring to the entirety of this JSON value is also referred to as its root node.
+The node referring to the entirety of this Value is also referred to as its root node.

 Node:
-: A JSON value, with an emphasis on its location within the Argument.
-I.e., a JSON value that is identical to or contained within the JSON value to which the query is applied.
-A node can be viewed as a combination of a (1) JSON value and (2) its location in the Argument; the latter can, if desired, be represented as an Output Path.
+: A Value, with an emphasis on its location within the Argument.
+I.e., a Value that is identical to or contained within the JSON value to which the query is applied.
+A node can be viewed as a combination of a (1) Value and (2) its location in the Argument; the latter can, if desired, be represented as an Output Path.

 Member:
 : A name/value pair in a JSON object.
-(Not itself a JSON value.)
+(Not itself a Value.)

 Name:
 : The name in a name/value pair constituting a member.
 (Also known as "key", "tag", or "label".)

 Element:
-: A JSON value in an array.
+: A Value in an array.
 (Also used with a distinct meaning in XML context for XML elements.)

 Index: